ThisumiWijesinghe/Pop_Pyramid_Clustering/README.md

 * `AgeGrpStart`: The starting age of the age group.
 * `PopTotal`: The total population in that age group.

-## Methodology

-The analysis follows these steps:

-1.  **Data Preprocessing:**
-    * The data is filtered to include only records from the year 2021.
-    * The dataset is pivoted to create a matrix where rows are countries and columns are age groups, with the values being the population for each age group.
-    * The population values for each country are normalized to represent the proportion of the population in each age group.
-This ensures that countries are compared based on the shape of their population distribution, not their total population size.

-2.  **Dimensionality Reduction (PCA):**
-    * Principal Component Analysis (PCA) is used to reduce the 21 dimensions (age groups) to 2 principal components.
-This is done primarily for visualizing the clusters on a 2D scatter plot.

-3.  **Clustering Algorithms:**
-    * **K-Means Clustering:** The countries are grouped into 4 clusters.
-    * **DBSCAN:** A density-based clustering algorithm is applied to identify clusters without a predefined number.
-It also identifies outlier countries as "noise".
-    * **Spectral Clustering:** A graph-based clustering method is used to group countries into 4 clusters.

 ## How to Run the Script

 1.  **Prerequisites:** Make sure you have Python installed, along with the following libraries: